Yandex Cloud

 Terraform

-1. Create a source endpoint of the MySQL® type and specify these cluster connection settings in it:
+1. Create a MySQL® source endpoint with these cluster connection settings:

 • Connection type: Managed Service for MySQL cluster